 Application Procedures

 The Federal Student Aid Program performs a needs analysis service that computes the expected family contribution (EFC) toward educational costs.
-Manhattan College then determines financial need based on the total cost of attendance at the college.
-Manhattan College deducts the family contribution as determined by the FAFSA from the Total Cost of Attendance to calculate financial need.
-All attempts are made to help meet some of this need (also known as the Gap) with a combination of the gift (scholarships and grants from Manhattan College, federal and state grant programs and outside scholarships), loans (Federal Stafford and Perkins) and work programs (Federal Work-Study and Campus Employment).
+Manhattan University then determines financial need based on the total cost of attendance at the university.
+Manhattan University deducts the family contribution as determined by the FAFSA from the Total Cost of Attendance to calculate financial need.
+All attempts are made to help meet some of this need (also known as the Gap) with a combination of the gift (scholarships and grants from Manhattan University, federal and state grant programs and outside scholarships), loans (Federal Stafford and Perkins) and work programs (Federal Work-Study and Campus Employment).
 Any special circumstances should be submitted in writing to the Student Financial Services Office.

 Notification of Awards